 Mysore-Mysuru

-Rajagopuram of Sri Chamundeshwari Temple, Chamundi Hills, Mysuru.
-The place known popularly as ‘Mysore’ is officially renamed as Mysuru.
+The place known popularly as ‘Mysore’ is officially renamed Mysuru.
 This is the third largest city in the state of Karnataka.
-It was the capital of erstwhile Mysore State.
-It is located in the foothills of the Chamundi Hills about hundred fifty kilo meters southwest of the present state capital Bangalore.
-The city is more popularly known for its cultural activities and celebrated as the cultural capital of the State.
+It was the capital of the erstwhile Mysore State.
+It is located in the foothills of the Chamundi Hills about hundred fifty kilometers southwest of the present state capital Bangalore.
+The city is more popularly known for its cultural activities and is celebrated as the cultural capital of the State.

-The name Mysore is corrupt form of “Mahishuru”.
+The name Mysore is the corrupt form of ‘Mahishuru’.
 This place was once ruled by the demon Mahishasura.
-Maa Sri Chamundeshwari whose abode is Chamundi hills slay the demon and brought him under Her feet.
-Since this place was ruled by Mahishasura it is called ‘Mahishapura’, latter it became ‘Mahisuru’.
+Maa Sri Chamundeshwari whose abode is Chamundi Hills slays the demon and brings him under Her feet.
+Since this place was ruled by Mahishasura it is called ‘Mahishapura’, later it became ‘Mahisuru’.
 Even now Royal family of Mysore uses the name ‘Mahisuru’.

-It is interesting to note that the abode of Maa Sri Chamundeshwari is called ‘Chamundi Hills’ and the city called ‘Mahisuru’ is in the foot of Chamundi hills.
+It is interesting to note that the abode of Maa Sri Chamundeshwari is called ‘Chamundi Hills’ and the city called ‘Mahisuru’ is at the foot of Chamundi Hills.

 Wodeyars of Mysuru

 The Wodeyar dynasty was founded as a feudatory principality in 1399, which grew into the Kingdom of Mysore.
-The Wodeyars ruled that kingdom almost uninterruptedly between 1399 and 1947; they ruled initially as representative of the Vijayanagara Empire (1399–1565), then as independent rulers (1565–1761), then as puppet rulers under Hyder Ali and Tipu Sultan (1761–1796) and finally as allies of the British crown (1799–1947).
-The Wodeyars of Mysore is the only Indian Royal family in the 5000-year-history of India to have ruled a kingdom for more than 500 years.
+The Wodeyars ruled that kingdom almost uninterruptedly between 1399 and 1947; they ruled initially as representatives of the Vijayanagara Empire (1399–1565), then as independent rulers (1565–1761), then as puppet rulers under Hyder Ali and Tipu Sultan (1761–1796) and finally as allies of the British crown (1799–1947).
+The Wodeyars of Mysore are the only Indian Royal family in the 5000-year history of India to have ruled a kingdom for more than 500 years.

 Chamundi and Chamundi hill